morganjroberts/open-UST/hardware-distribution/array-mounting-plate/README.md

 - We mounted the array using aluminium extrusion rails and 3D-printed brackets.
 - Designed for a rail spacing of 500 mm: [Precision Acoustics standard tank](https://www.acoustics.co.uk/product/ums-tank-specification/)
-- The array mounting bracket CAD object is found within the `transducer-module.f3d` source file.
+- The array mounting bracket CAD objects are found within the `transducer-module.f3d` source file within the `Rigid Aperture Support` component.
-- `array-mounting-bracket.step` and `array-mounting-bracket.stl` are also included.
+- The bracket `.stl` files are also included here.